shicks/ahep/site/modules/2001-fireboat/index.md

 ![pumping](pumping.jpeg)
 {.center}

-The John J. Harvey was designed to be the largest and most powerful fireboat in the world when it was launched in 1931, and was capable of pumping 16,000 gallons of water per minute.
-To give a sense of this, put one gallon of water in a bucket (fun fact: did you know a human heart pumps 1.5 gallons of blood per minute) and take a one cup measuring spoon.
-Try to see if you can “pump” one gallon of water from one bucket into another within one minute.
+The John J. Harvey was designed to be the largest and most powerful fireboat in the world when it was launched in 1931, and was capable of pumping 18,000 gallons of water per minute.
+To give a sense of this, put one gallon of water in a bucket and take a measuring cup.
+Try to see if you can “pump” one gallon of water from one bucket into another within one minute by using the measuring cup to scoop water from one bucket to another.
+(Fun Fact: did you know a human heart pumps 1.5 gallons of blood per minute?)

 [youtube1]: https://www.youtube.com/watch?v=bN_kNc86Cdg
 ---